Going Back to School to Become a Registered Nurse

 All RNs must follow a scope of practice as defined by their state's nurse practice act.
 This scope of practice defines what RNs are legally allowed to do for patient care.
 Each state maintains its own set of laws governing the scope of practice.

 How Do RNs Differ From Other Types of Nurses?

 LPN vs. RN

-While the differences between what RNs and LPNs — also known as licensed vocational nurses, or LVNs — are allowed to do vary by state, their duties often overlap.
-As a whole, RNs have more education, more stringent licensing requirements, and more responsibilities than LPNs.
-Many RNs are in charge of supervising LPNs.
+While the differences between what RNs and LPNs — also known as licensed vocational nurses or LVNs — are allowed to do vary by state, their duties often overlap.
+RNs must meet more education and licensing requirements, and they have more responsibilities than LPNs.
+Many RNs supervise LPNs.

-Meanwhile, LPNs are primarily responsible for general patient care and aren't allowed to make independent patient medical care decisions.
-They also don't typically work in a particular specialty area.
+LPNs are primarily responsible for general patient care.
+They cannot make independent patient medical care decisions.
+They also do not typically work in a specialty area.

 APRN vs. RN

-Advanced practice registered nurses (APRNs) have more education and a greater scope of patient responsibility than both RNs and LPNs.
-Unlike RNs, these health professionals must hold at least a master's degree and can provide primary care to patients, which often includes prescribing medications, assessing medical test results, and making diagnoses.
+Advanced practice registered nurses (APRNs) have more education and patient responsibility than both RNs and LPNs.
+Unlike RNs, these health professionals must hold at least a master's degree.
+They can provide primary care to patients, which often includes prescribing medications, assessing medical test results, and making diagnoses.

 The main types of APRNs are nurse practitioners, nurse midwives, and nurse anesthetists.